rsmilek/radim-smilek/README.md

 #### Added

-- Dark mode compatibitly and toggle for user preference
+- Dark mode compatibility and toggle for user preference

 ### [1.0.0] - 2020-03-14